mik-jozef/archive/README.md

-Things that are not particularly useful, but I don't want to delete anyway
+Archive of programs that are not particularly useful, but I don't want to delete anyway.